-Danny Thompson is a developer based in Memphis who is sharing his story today about how he got into web development without a Computer Science degree.
+Danny Thompson swapped a job frying chicken in a gas station for writing code as a Software Engineer.
 Keep reading to learn about his work helping people get hired, giving talks in prisons, his tips for beginners and advice on making a career change into tech by improving your mindset.

 Hey, so can you give us a short introduction for people who want to know more about you?